AguaClara/Textbook/Filtration/EStaRS_Design.rst

 The design steps are as follows:

-1. Find the max head loss through the respective paths (Q1 - Q6) using the equations specified in :ref:`Plumbing Head Loss <plumbing_head_loss>`
+1. Find the max head loss through the respective paths (Q1 - Q6).

 #.
-Find the min head loss through the respective paths (Q1 - Q6) using the equations specified in :ref:`Plumbing Head Loss <plumbing_head_loss>`
+Find the min head loss through the respective paths (Q1 - Q6).

 #.
 Find the average head loss of the paths :math:`(\frac{sum(HL)}{6})` (*This average is a theoretical term because the flow distribution will change slightly to make the head loss pretty much even in each path (otherwise flow distribution would be a non-issue) It is expected that each layer will have a head loss close to this average*)